How Much Does a Roof Replacement Cost in Florida?

 This isn’t always the case, though.
 Very often we do roof inspections where the homeowner had no idea their roof was in such bad shape.
 We submit our findings to the insurance company and the homeowner is typically approved for a brand new roof, fully covered by their policy.

-Here are some signs that your roof needs replacement:
+Here are some signs that your roof needs roof replacement:

 Worn Out Roof